orvi-tmp/learning-c-with-pebble/chapter03.md

     static int x_velocity, y_velocity;
     const int ball_radius = 10;

 Now look at line 49.
-These variables are used to draw the ball and used to determine it's speed on the display.
+These variables are used to draw the ball and used to determine its speed on the display.

 Try these exercises using the code from Project 3.1.